hyuns9808/pac_extract/README.md

 poetry run streamlit run src/app.py
 ```

-If you already cloned the repo:

-To run the app, simply create a virtual environment using Poetry by the folliowng command:
+To run the app, simply create a virtual environment using Poetry by running the following command:
 **poetry install**

 Next, launch the web application: